 Josh Gotbaum is Director (CEO) of the Pension Benefit Guaranty Corporation.
 PBGC has about 2,400 people (including contractors), assets of some $85 billion, obligations of $119 billion, and guarantees pension benefits for more than 40 million people.

 Director Gotbaum was appointed to the position by the President and unanimously confirmed by the U.S. Senate in 2010.
 Since then, Mr. Gotbaum has been a forceful advocate for preserving pension plans whenever possible and for other actions to strengthen retirement security.
 He has worked both within government and with the private sector to expand retirement options.
-He led PBGC's successful efforts to oppose American Airlines' plans to terminate its pensions, thereby preserving pension benefits for its 100,000+ employees.
-He also spearheaded efforts to strengthen PBGC's finances by reform of PBGC's premiums to encourage fairer rates.
-In 2012, Mr. Gotbaum was honored by Institutional Investor magazine with its Outstanding Contribution Award for his work to preserve pension plans.
+He led PBGC's successful efforts to oppose American Airlines' plans to terminate its pensions, thereby preserving pension benefits for more than 100,000 employees.
+Institutional Investor magazine cited Mr. Gotbaum as one of the 40 most influential players in the battle to decide the future of U.S. Pensions.

 For more than three decades, Mr. Gotbaum has helped manage and advise public, private, and nonprofit institutions.
 From 2003-2005, he led and managed the successful reorganization of Hawaiian Airlines as its Chapter 11 trustee.
 When it emerged from Chapter 11, Hawaiian's creditors were repaid in full, most of its employees received raises, and its defined benefit pension plan remained in place.
 In 2001-2002, he was the first CEO of The September 11th Fund, a charity with over $500 million in assets whose grants helped more than 100,000 people and businesses affected by the attacks.